 Levest will start to work right away if you begin taking it on the first day of your period.
 If you start it at any other time during your cycle you won't be protected against pregnancy right away so you will have to use additional contraception, such as condoms or a diaphragm, for the first 7 days.

 Levest can also help to minimise the symptoms of PMS and cause your periods to become lighter, less painful and more regular.
 The combined pill is sometimes given to women to treat acne as it can help to reduce the appearance of spots.
-It also useful for managing the symptoms of endometriosis.
+It is also useful for managing the symptoms of endometriosis.
+Speak with your doctor if you have symptoms of endometriosis and would like to consider the combined pill.

-Levest can be used for period delay by skipping the pill free week and running two packs back to back.
+Levest can be used for period delay by skipping the pill-free week and running two packs back to back.
 This will delay your period for a further 21 days.
-Noristherone is specifically designed to delay your period and is available to order from Dr Felix.
+Norethisterone is specifically designed to delay your period and is available to order from Dr Felix.
 This may be a good option if the combined pill is not suitable for you.

 The combined pill is often prescribed for women with endometriosis to keep the symptoms under control.
-In this case, you would take Levest for 3-4 months at a time without the 7 day breaks between pill packs in order to suppress menstruation.
+In this case, you may be advised to take Levest for 3–4 months at a time without the 7-day breaks between pill packs in order to suppress menstruation.
 While it is not a cure for endometriosis, the pill can successfully manage the condition and prevent painful periods and the discomfort associated with it.

-If you miss a pill, take it as soon as you remember even if this causes you to take two at the same time.
+If you miss a pill, i.e. it’s been more than 24 hours since you should have taken it, take it as soon as you remember, even if this causes you to take two at the same time.
 You will need to use additional contraception, such as condoms, for the next 7 days as your protection may be affected.
 Keep taking the rest of your pills on time.
-If you have less than 7 pills left, skip the pill free week and begin the next pack after you finish your current one.
+If you have less than 7 pills left, skip the pill-free week and begin the next pack after you finish your current one.
 If you miss more than one pill then you may be at risk of pregnancy.
 See your doctor or pharmacist for advice as it may be necessary to take the morning after pill.

-If you take your pill later than usual, this is not something to worry about and your contraception won't be affected.
+If you take your pill later than usual, but within 24 hours of the time it was due, this is not something to worry about and your contraception won't be affected.
 Continue to take the rest of your pills on time.

-Levest may not work if you vomit up to 3-4 hours of taking it.
+Levest may not work if you vomit within 3–4 hours of taking it.
 This is because the hormones have not had a chance to be fully absorbed into the bloodstream.
-In this case you should take another pill right away.
+In this case, you should take another pill right away.
 Keep taking the rest as usual, your cycle will be one day shorter than normal.
-If the vomiting continues, your contraception will be affected and you will need to use additional contraception until you have felt better for 7 days.
+If the vomiting continues, your contraception may be affected and you will need to use additional contraception until you have felt better for 7 days.

 After stopping Levest, you can get pregnant at any time as your fertility will usually return right away.
 For some women, their natural period may not return for 1–2 months so the timescale is different for everyone.
 It depends on your body and how long it takes to adjust.
 If you are planning to get pregnant, seek advice from a family planning clinic.